Testing homogeneity in dynamic discrete games in finite samples: Theoretical properties

 where the expectation is taken with respect to the randomness in $(X,X^{(1)},\ldots,X^{(K)})$, i.e., both in the data $X$ and in the random draws $(X^{(1)},\ldots,X^{(K)})$ generated by our MCMC algorithm. \end{theorem}

-Theorem \ref{thm:sizeControl} establishes that the proposed test in \eqref{eq:testDefn} controls size as the length of the MCMC draws diverges.
-While this is an approximate result for a finite $K$, we note that the researcher controls the number of MCMC draws and that the approximation error becomes negligible by choosing a large value of $K$.
-Remarkably, Theorem \ref{thm:sizeControl} holds regardless of the number of markets $n$, time periods $T$, and players $J$, which can remain constant in our analysis.
-In addition and as promised, this result also holds irrespective of the specific choice of test statistic $\tau$ used in the construction of the $p$-value in \eqref{eq:pvalue}.
+Theorem \ref{thm:sizeControl} establishes that the proposed test in \eqref{eq:testDefn} controls size as the length of the MCMC draws $K$ diverges.
+We remark that $K$ is under the control of the researcher, who can increase $K$ to guarantee the convergence in \eqref{eq:asySizeControl}.
+Remarkably, Theorem \ref{thm:sizeControl} holds regardless of the number of markets $n$, time periods $T$, and players $J$, which remain constant in our analysis.
+In addition, and as promised in Section \ref{sec:MCMC}, this result also holds irrespective of the specific choice of test statistic $\tau(X)$ used in the construction of the $p$-value in \eqref{eq:pvalue}.
+Finally, we note that the inequality in equation \eqref{eq:asySizeControl} could be turned into equality by changing \eqref{eq:testDefn} to a random decision rule whenever $\phi_K(X)=\alpha$.
+We decided against this modification for the sake of simplicity.